LiberTEM/LiberTEM/docs/source/contributing.rst

 and add test cases for your contribution.
 See the section `Code coverage`_ below on how to check if your new code is covered by tests.

-To make sure our code base stays readable, we follow a `Code Style`_.
+To make sure our code base stays readable and consistent, we follow a `Code Style`_.

 Please update ``packaging/creators.json`` with your author information when you contribute to LiberTEM for the first time.
 This helps us to keep track of all